maek95/basic-movie-website-vite-redux-seo-tdd/README.md

    In `App.jsx` we run functions from `popularArrays.jsx` that searches localStorage for `popularMovies`, `favouritedMovies`, `visitedMovies`, if they are found they are dispatched to their respective Redux Slice and their arrays.
 These functions are run on-mount and on page reloads (with `useEffect`), making sure users always have the latest information.

 Global state is managed using **Redux Toolkit** with three main slices:
 - **PopularMoviesSlice**: Manages popular movies.
-It contains an `asyncTunk`-function that fetches Top-20 popular movies from the TMDB API - or if it has already been fetched it is retrieved from localStorage.
+It contains an `asyncTunk`-function that fetches Top-20 popular movies from the TMDB API - or from localStorage if it has been fetched earlier. <- TODO: Add a timer on fetching movies anew?
 - **FavouritedMoviesSlice**: Manages favourite movies.
 - **VisitedMoviesSlice**: Manages tracking of movies which a user has visited.